Single NZ$199 for NZ customers, if you’re overseas it’s GST free; NZ$173.04

 When you get it right it feels so good, a sensitive pickup rich in harmonics is so much fun so I called it the “Cloud Nine” which how I felt at the end of it all.

 This is the pickup set I gig with myself in my covers band now.
-I have them in an Epiphone Sheraton with treble bleeds on the volume pots.
-With this set up it works for everything from The Smiths to Metallica and all points in between.
+I have them in an Epiphone Sheraton and also in my Flying V. With this set up it works for everything from The Smiths to Metallica and all points in between.
 I don’t feel the need to swap guitar – these pickups work for everything.